-If you’re on the fence about whether to do 6 or 12 months, I suggest you pay up for 12 months, as you never know when you may need to delay or retake the exam.
-There is a reason other test prep companies like Magoosh offer 12-month course durations.
+If you’re on the fence about whether to do 6 or 9 months, I suggest you pay up for 9 months, as you never know when you may need to delay or retake the exam.
+There is a reason other test prep companies like Magoosh offer longer access periods.

-Is there a Mobile App?
+Is There A Blueprint Mobile App?